A-PRO® HOME INSPECTION KNOXVILLE SERVICES:

 - Alert a lender or buyer to potential problems within the home

 All home inspections include a visual inspection of the foundation as a minimum requirement.
 At A-Pro Knoxville Home Inspection, we understand that a home’s foundation condition is a major priority for our clients.
 That’s why we go above and beyond to inspect the foundation.
-The A-Pro inspection includes a foundation level survey ($150.00 value) as part of every standard home inspection.
-Call us if you need a foundation inspected.
+At your request, the A-Pro inspection includes a foundation level survey ($175.00 value) as part of every standard home inspection.
+Don’t forget to let us know if you need the foundation inspected.

 Pool and Spa Inspection